Nazar-Pichak/e-commerce-django/README.md

+# Project Description

-# The longes and the biggest project written by me by following course on the Udemy platform
+The longes and the biggest project written by me by following course on the Udemy platform